 Bake for 7-9 minutes until the tops are browned.

-COOKS NOTE: You can mix the dough by hand if you do not have a stand mixer.
+DONNA'S NOTES: You can mix the dough by hand if you do not have a stand mixer.
 Add beer, yeast and sugar to a bowl.
 Once the yeast blooms stir in the salt and the flour.
 Mix with a spoon.
 Turn dough out onto floured counter top and knead for 3-5 minutes until dough is no longer sticky.
 Proceed with remaining instructions.

 Recipe developed by Donna Elick - The Slow Roasted Italian